firecube/node-red-contrib-piswitch_old/README.md

 # node-red-contrib-piswitch
-Node-RED wrapper of the piswitch lib
+Node-RED node which wraps the piswitch lib.
+See https://github.com/tjanson/PiSwitch for details.